Connie Corleone: Character

 Connie is Vito's only daughter and has been described as his favorite child, next to Michael.
 Connie attempts to have her family accept Carlo in the first film, and is, at least initially, devastated by his murder, despite the abuse she suffered at his hands.
 Talia Shire described her character as "'a pain-in-the-ass, whiny person' in the shadow of all-powerful men."

-In The Godfather, Part II, Connie has become an irresponsible social climber, paying scant attention to her sons while speeding through two superficial marriages, much to the disapproval of Michael.
+In The Godfather Part II, Connie has become an irresponsible social climber, paying scant attention to her sons while speeding through two superficial marriages, much to the disapproval of Michael.

-With Vito and Sonny dead, and Fredo proving incapable of serving as any kind of family authority figure, Connie must beg Michael for money to support her party-girl lifestyle.
+With Vito and Sonny dead, and Fredo proving incapable of serving as any family authority figure, Connie must beg Michael for money to support her party-girl lifestyle.
 Following the death of matriarch Carmela Corleone, Connie apparently abandons her promiscuous ways, and returns to the now-divorced Michael to assume a supportive role in his household.

-By the events of The Godfather, Part III, Connie has become more decisive and self-sufficient, apparently having accepted the need for Michael to have eliminated Carlo.
-(Her sons by Carlo are not mentioned in the film.)
+By the events of The Godfather Part III, Connie has become more decisive and self-sufficient, apparently having accepted the need for Michael to have eliminated Carlo.

 Although still feigning ignorance of the true circumstances of Fredo's death, she rationalizes it with Michael as "God's will."